Solving for multi-class: a survey and synthesis: Nonhierarchical multi-class classification

-Probabilities for the one-versus-the-rest can be solved for directly by simply writing out one side of the equation: \begin{eqnnon} p_i = (r_i + 1)/2 \end{eqnnon} The normalization constraint, (\ref{normalization}), can be enforced through the use of a Lagrange multiplier.
-See next section.
+Probabilities for the one-versus-the-rest can be solved for directly by simply writing out one side of the equation: \begin{eqnnon} p_i = \frac{r_i + 1}{2} \end{eqnnon} This does not enforce any of the constraints, however.
+See Section \ref{error}.